pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "Feed" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class Feed implements DataRecord {
+export class Feed implements KeyedCorrectnessRecord {
     constructor(id: FeedId, _statusId: FeedStatusId, _listCorrectnessId: CorrectnessId);
     // (undocumented)
     get baseUsable(): boolean;